 “Anyone who has ever been told by a friend that the Lord led such a friend to do something completely silly, or anyone who has ever been at a Bible study where the burden has been to explain ‘what the text means to me,’ regardless of what the words on the page and the grammar and syntax might otherwise indicate, has experienced an evangelical mysticism that is not really distinguishable from traditional liberalism at the level of its understanding of what constitutes truth.”
 (Trueman, The Creedal Imperative)

 Public confessions, tested by the church over centuries, carry the weight of historical consensus, ensuring our beliefs align with Scripture.
 They foster unity by providing a clear doctrinal standard, countering the notion that doctrine divides.
-Catechisms, with their structured teaching, prevent such drift by grounding believers in doctrine.
 Moreover, catechisms, when used thoughtfully, are vibrant tools for teaching:

 “Catechisms are only dead and dry documents if one chooses to make them so.
 Given that a good catechism bursts with beautiful statements about who God is and what he has done, with a little thought and care they can enrich the dramatic action that should characterize the Christian worship service.”
 (Trueman, The Creedal Imperative)

-For example, the Nicene Creed’s 1,600-year endurance proves its reliability and usefulness.
-These tools ensure doctrinal consistency and unity across generations, vital for churches seeking to stand firm in a shifting culture.
 Sure, the Statement of Faith your church wrote last week might be fine, but has it stood the test of centuries?
 That’s yet to be determined.
-But why not start with something that has already stood the test as a good foundation?
+Why not start with something that has already stood the test as a good foundation?
 So many Evangelical churches drift and fade away after their planting pastor passes on.
-We must also think long term.
 If we want to build churches that outlast us, we must lay stable foundations.

 Objection: “These documents are outdated and don’t address modern issues.”

 Rebuttal: They address timeless truths about God, Christ, and salvation that are relevant to any era.
 The language may need modernizing, but the content remains true.
-It is true that there are some modern issues (such as the LGBTQ+ movement or the Biblical limits and role of the State) that historic creeds and confessions don’t address.
-This is why there is a need for new creeds to aid in the battle for truth in every age.
-However, they do form a sure foundation that we can build upon for today’s battles without having to re-fight for yesterday’s victories.
+There are indeed some modern issues (such as the LGBTQ+ movement or the Biblical limits and role of the State) that historic creeds and confessions don’t address directly.
+But this is why there is a need for new creeds to aid in the battle for truth in every age.
+However, historic Creeds and Confessions form a sure foundation that we can build upon for today’s battles without having to struggle again for yesterday’s victories.

 3. The Biblical Case

-Perhaps the most compelling case for utilizing Creeds, Confessions and Catechisms is that the Bible supports it as tools for summarizing and preserving doctrine.
+Objection: “Creeds add to Scripture, violating sola scriptura.”Rebuttal: Creeds are subordinate to Scripture, summarizing its teachings.
+They’re tools to clarify, not replace, God’s Word.
+Furthermore, the most compelling case for utilizing Creeds, Confessions and Catechisms is that the Bible itself supports and requires them as tools for summarizing and preserving doctrine.

 In his final letter, the apostle Paul writes to Timothy,